Brendonovich/prisma-client-rust/docs/pages/writing-data/delete.md

 ## Delete Many

-`delete_many` will delete the records referenced by a `Vec` of any filters and return the number of deleted records.
+`delete_many` will delete the records referenced by all of the filters in a `Vec` and return the number of deleted records.

 The following example finds a group of comments and deletes them, returning the number of deleted comments.